Khushiv285/Dashboard-of-global-Superstore-Data-Analysis/README.md

 📝 Short Description / Purpose:-

 This Power BI dashboard provides a comprehensive analysis of the sales performance of a global retail company.
 It aims to uncover insights into sales trends, profit margins, regional performance, and customer behavior to support strategic business decisions.
+This Power BI dashboard provides a comprehensive visual analysis of the Global Superstore dataset, focusing on sales performance, profit trends, regional performance, and customer segmentation.
+It aims to assist stakeholders in identifying growth opportunities and addressing performance bottlenecks.

 🛠️ Tech Stack:-